mileweb/docs-content-ecp/en/docs/portal/registry-users/managing-registry-users.md

 # Managing Registry Users

-A registry user is an entity that is created and given certain permissions to access and manage repositories and images in the registry.
+A registry user is an entity that is created and given certain permissions to access and manage repositories and images in the ECP registry.
 A registry user usually uses the docker CLI client to access an image registry.

 ## Registry Users Page
 Registry users are managed from the Registry Users page.
 To display this page, click **Image Registry > Registry Users** in the left pane.